simien/hb/readme.md

 If the environment variables are not set, the site will use safe fallbacks (e.g., blank or 'your license key'), but some features may not work until you provide the correct values.

+# Static Site Generation & Plugin Removal Notice

+**Note:** The `site/plugins/staticbuilder` plugin (used for static site export in Kirby 2) has been removed from this repository.
+Static site generation is not currently available in this codebase.
+As part of the planned migration to Kirby 4, a modern, supported static export solution will be evaluated and integrated if needed.

+If you require static builds, consider using a compatible plugin for Kirby 4 or exporting manually after migration.

 # Migration Note (July 2025)

 - The `static-export-setup` branch included extensive troubleshooting and robustness improvements for static site export with Kirby 2 and StaticBuilder.
+- **StaticBuilder is no longer included in this repository.**
-- Improvements include: safer plugin usage, existence checks for pages/fields, and better error handling in templates/snippets.
+- Improvements from this branch (safer plugin usage, existence checks for pages/fields, better error handling in templates/snippets) will be carried forward into the new Kirby 4 codebase.
-- Despite best efforts, some pages could not be built due to limitations or edge cases in StaticBuilder/Kirby 2.
-- **Plan:** The project will be upgraded to Kirby 4 for continued support, modern plugin compatibility, and improved static site generation (using afbora/kirby-staticbuilder).
+- **Plan:** The project will be upgraded to Kirby 4 for continued support, modern plugin compatibility, and improved static site generation (using a supported solution for Kirby 4).
 - All best practices and code improvements from this branch will be carried forward into the new Kirby 4 codebase.

 ---